Ankit-cg22/NBForge/examples/output/sample_data_processing/README.md

-# Project Overview
+# Data Processing Project

-This project contains a simple linear regression model using scikit-learn.
+This project demonstrates how to do data processing to find mean squared error.
+- The below cell displays how we use linear regression.